Proofreading verbatim texts: how it works

 Training

-After a while, I became comfortable with quickly figuring out a deponent’s way of speaking and knowing if marking a change or comment was right or would create unnecessary work for the court reporters.
+After a while, I became comfortable with quickly figuring out someone’s way of speaking and knowing if marking a change or comment was right or would create unnecessary work for the court reporters.
 There are rare times when the details of a case are difficult to read about, but I love the work.
-How could I not when I’ve got the odd malapropism to keep me amused – like the deponent who kept saying that people did things ‘of their own fruition’?
+How could I not when I’ve got the odd malapropism to keep me amused – like the witness who kept saying that people did things “of their own fruition”?
 Not to mention that I can, and do, literally work from anywhere on my iPad!

 A version of this blog post first appeared on the Chartered Institute of Editing and Proofreading (CIEP) website.
-It has been updated and revised for the Last Glance website.
+It was last updated and revised for the Last Glance website in June 2025.

-Christina Petrides is a proofeader and editor who works with small businesses, academics and court reporters, copyediting and proofreading documents.
+Christina Petrides is a proofreader and copyeditor who works with businesses, publishers, academics, and court reporters.
 She works across most industries and has a particular love for the environmental and travel sectors.
-She is a Professional Member of the CIEP and Affiliate Member of the Institution of Environmental Sciences (IES).
+She is an Advanced Professional Member of the CIEP and Affiliate Member of the Institution of Environmental Sciences (IES).
 Connect with her on LinkedIn.

 Leave a Reply